jamalh110/cs5416-final-project/README.md

 ## 2. Objective

-You will be given a barebones monolithic implementation of an ML pipeline (link provided in the starter code section).
+You will be given a barebones monolithic implementation of an ML pipeline (details provided in the starter code section).
 Your job is to:

 1. **Transform it into a distributed service that runs across 3 nodes**
 2. **Implement batching** (batch requests together when possible)